-Icebox Cakes are a dessert from the 1950’s usually made with store-bought cookies or wafers and layered in a pan with flavored heavy cream.
+Icebox Cakes are a dessert from the 1950’s usually made with store-bought cookies or wafers and layered in a pan with flavored cream.
 After the cake sits for a few hours in the refrigerator, the cookies soften and become a cake-like consistency.
-This cool and casual scoopable dessert is often served in a bowl.
-I decided to take my Icebox Cake a step further and bake an easy 8 x 8 cake, and layer it with jam, berries and cream for a tastier, yet festive summer dessert.
+This cool and casual dessert is often served in a casserole, so it can be served with a spoon.
+However, I decided to bake a simple cake in an 8 x 8 pan, instead of using cookies, and then layer it with jam, berries and cream for tastier twist on a summer favorite.

-The vanilla cake base is made with buttermilk to give it a light and tangy taste – it’s a great contrast to the sweet berries and jam.
-Strawberry jam is poured over the top of the warm cake, which is poked with holes for an easy ride into the sponge.
+The vanilla cake base is made with buttermilk to give it a light and tangy taste, which creates a great contrast to the sweet berries and jam.
+Strawberry jam is poured over the top of the warm cake, which I poked with holes for an easier ride into the sponge.
 Whipped cream and sour cream are beaten and applied on top before the fresh fruit makes its final appearance.

-This cake is fun to serve for parties or at a family dinner after a barbecue.
+This cake is fun to serve for summer parties or at a family dinner after barbecue.
 I think it’s festive enough to serve for kids birthdays, or for friends who love berries and cream.
-You can’t go wrong with this icebox dessert.
+You can’t go wrong with this simple icebox dessert.

 10 tablespoons butter, room temperature